attilagyorffy/EuRuKo2017-Budapest/README.md

-# EuRuKo 2017 Recommendations from a Budapest native
+# EuRuKo 2017 Recommendations from Budapest natives

 This is a list of places that we, Budapest-based Rubyists could personally recommend as our go-to spots in the city.
 If you are also a local and think you could add to the list, maybe consider a PR os that we can share our favourite places with the Ruby community.